- December 24, 2019

 - Posted by: Paul Foster

-- Category: Grow a Business, Innovation in business
+- Category: Analysis of Leading Business Performance Indicators, Business activities management, Grow a Business, Increase Profits in Business, Innovation in business

 The experiment was done by Sheena Iyengar (Columbia University) and Mark Leppar (Stanford).
 They first set up a booth selling 24 different types of jam and tracked how many people stopped to consider a purchase and how many actually purchased.
 This would allow them to calculate the conversion ratio from opportunities to actual sales as a percentage.
 Three out of every hundred or 3% converted.